sabnor/zabi-components/README.md

 - 🎭 **Dark Mode Support** - Built-in dark mode support with CSS custom properties
 - 🧩 **Slot Support** - Flexible slot system for custom content
 - 📦 **Tree Shakeable** - Import only what you need
+- ✅ **Production Ready** - Fully tested and optimized for production use

 ## Installation